 Benefits of Visiting in March

 The biggest benefit of visiting in March is the wildlife viewing.
 Most animals make their way to the meadows and valleys because the high country is too cold in the winter.
-The high concentration of animals at lower elevation make it so much easier to view them—bison, bighorn sheep, pronghorn, wolves and elk are plentiful in Yellowstone’s valleys.
+The high concentration of animals at lower elevation makes it much easier to view them—bison, bighorn sheep, pronghorn, wolves, and elk are plentiful in Yellowstone’s valleys.
 The snow on the ground is often an aid to those wanting to view wildlife as many of these creatures retain their dark colored coats in the winter and stand out starkly against the snow, making them easier to spot from farther away.
 The snow also gives those looking for wildlife the opportunity to see tracks of some of the more allusive creatures like cougars, bobcats, lynx, and badgers that also inhabit the park but are rarely seen.
 The snow preserves these tracks better than dirt and mud would allowing visitors to see the evidence of these animals.

 Another benefit to visiting in March is the lack of crowds.
-Even though it is transitioning into spring, it is still quite chilly, so Yellowstone is not a big Spring Break destination.
-Because there are so many less people, you may be able to experience a sense of quiet in the park.
+Even though it is transitioning into spring, it is still quite chilly, so Yellowstone is not a big spring break destination.
+Because there are so few people, you may be able to experience a sense of quiet in the park.
 This means you are far less likely to encounter traffic jams because of wildlife or be forced to circle around parking lots to find a spot.
 The lack of crowds also means that accommodations are more readily available and more affordable then in the summer.
 Places to stay in and around Yellowstone often book up more than a year in advance during peak season, but in winter you can usually find something within a few weeks of your travel date.

 Drawbacks of Visiting in March